Virginia Tech® home

 Documents Needed for the FAFSA

 It is helpful to assemble the documents needed to complete the FAFSA ahead of time.
-Students and parents will need;
+Students and parents may need;

 • income tax return (or estimated income amounts)